b05702057/Binary-Income-Prediction-Model/README.md

 ### Run on Colab (can save your own version)
 * Run this command: git clone <https://github.com/b05702057/Binary-Income-Prediction-Model.git>
-* Upload the ipynb. to your google drive and open it with colab
+* Upload the .ipynb files to your google drive and open it with colab